 Notes

-1 This is a compilation of the Soil and Land Conservation Act 1945 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 12 July 2013 of the Soil and Land Conservation Act 1945 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table